grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 ### Update the configuration

-In order to make components aware of configuration changes, either:
+To make components aware of configuration changes, either:

 - Update the value in `externalConfigVersion` and run `helm update`
-- or restart components affected by the configuration change manually
+- or restart components affected by the configuration change manually.

 ## Injecting credentials

 You can use the Helm chart value `global.extraEnvFrom` to inject credentials into the runtime environment variables of the Grafana Mimir components.
 The data keys will become environment variables and usable in the Grafana Mimir configuration.
-For example `AWS_SECRET_ACCESS_KEY` can be referenced as `${AWS_SECRET_ACCESS_KEY}` in the configuration.
+For example, `AWS_SECRET_ACCESS_KEY` can be referenced as `${AWS_SECRET_ACCESS_KEY}` in the configuration.
 See the [Example](#example-of-configuration-managed-with-helm) for a practical application.

-Grafana Mimir does not keep track of changes to the credentials.
+Grafana Mimir does not track changes to the credentials.
 If the credentials change, Grafana Mimir pods should be restarted to use the new value.
-An easy way to trigger such restart is to provide a global [pod annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) in `global.podAnnotation` which will be applied to all Grafana Mimir pods.
+To trigger a restart, provide a global [pod annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) in `global.podAnnotation` which will be applied to all Grafana Mimir pods.
 Changing the value of the global annotation will make Kubernetes recreate all pods.
-For example changing `global.podAnnotations.bucketSecretVersion` from `"0"` to `"1"` triggers a restart - note that pod annotations can only be strings.
+For example, changing `global.podAnnotations.bucketSecretVersion` from `"0"` to `"1"` triggers a restart.
+Note that pod annotations can only be strings.

 ## Example of configuration managed with Helm